 - 2013 – Developing the Abel Tasman’s only ‘Eco’ focussed interpretive tour, highlighting conservation initiatives and healthy eco system processes.

 - Ongoing – Delivery of environmental messages to schools, through presentations, citizen science projects and assisting to organise clean up days.

-- 2013 – Undertaking beach clean ups and co-ordinating a sub-tidal dive clean up of Adele and the Anchorage in 2014, to be continued in winter 2017.
+- 2013 – Undertaking beach clean ups every year and co-ordinating a sub-tidal dive clean up of Adele and the Anchorage in 2014 and 2017.